 The Evolving Role of Managers in Lean-Agile Development

-The scene above, which occurred following a SAFe class, illustrates one of the most significant challenges and opportunities that arise in the Lean Enterprise.
+One of the most significant challenges and opportunities in adopting SAFe is the evolution of the role of traditional managers.
 SAFe emphasizes the value of nearly autonomous, self-organizing, cross-functional teams and trains.
-In addition to the general empowerment provided by Principle #9, Decentralized decision-making, the SAFe Agile Team roles highlight how responsibilities once assumed by managers are now delegated to the teams.
+In addition to the general empowerment provided by Principle #9 –Decentralized decision-making, the SAFe Agile Team roles highlight how responsibilities once assumed by managers are now delegated to the teams.
 These include:

 - The Product Owner, who manages the backlog

-- A Scrum Master who facilitates the team’s progress towards the goal
+- A Scrum Master who facilitates the team’s progress toward the goal

-- The Development Team itself, which is ultimately responsible for implementing and releasing value
+- The team members who are ultimately responsible for implementing and releasing value

 This supports a leaner management infrastructure, with more empowered individuals and teams and faster, local decision-making.
-Productivity and quality go up and employee engagement increases.
-And time to market goes down.
+Productivity and quality go up employee engagement increases, and time-to-market decreases.

-However, this challenges the responsibilities of traditional line managers (i.e., development/engineering manager, hardware/software manager, QA/test manager, program manager, etc.), especially as these roles historically have been organized by discipline.
-But as the organization evolves to cross-functional teams and Agile Release Trains (ARTs), this means that individual, day-to-day employee instruction and direction are no longer required.
-So, to paraphrase our concerned SAFe student, what will these managers do with all that time?
+However, this challenges the responsibilities of traditional line managers (such as development/engineering manager, hardware/software manager, QA/test manager, and so on), especially as these roles historically have been organized by discipline.
+As the organization evolves to cross-functional teams and Agile Release Trains (ARTs), individual, daily employee instruction and direction are no longer required.
+This raises the question – what will these managers do with all that time?

 What’s a Manager to Do?

+As described in the Business Agility article, SAFe represents one part of a dual operating system that balances the stability and efficiency of the traditional organizational hierarchy with the innovative agility of the network structure found in startup-up companies.
+Managers in a SAFe enterprise often remain in their positions in the hierarchy even though many of their direct reports may perform their daily work as part of the network structure – Agile teams on Agile Release Trains.
+This can provide a more optimal situation for managers and the people they supervise.
 First, all employees still need someone to assist them with career development.
-A manager still has to set and supervise expectations and compensation and provide the active coaching to advance individual and team skills and career goals.
-In other words, managers are ultimately responsible for ‘growing their people.’
-While this is a traditional and continued responsibility, even then the approach is quite different, as is described in the Agile HR article.
+A manager must still set and manage expectations and compensation and provide the active coaching required to advance individual skills and career goals.
+In other words, managers are ultimately responsible for growing their people’s skills and capabilities, as described in Lean-Agile Leadership.
+While this is a traditional and continued responsibility, in a SAFe environment, the approach is quite different, as is described in the Agile HR article.

-In addition to the roles above, new responsibilities and opportunities arise, as described below.
+In addition to the roles above, the following new responsibilities and opportunities arise:

-- Lead the Change – As noted in the Lean-Agile Leadership article, and more thoroughly in the Implementation Roadmap series, the move to SAFe and Lean-Agile development is a significant organizational change.
+- Lead the Change – As noted in the Lean-Agile leadership article and more thoroughly in the SAFe Implementation Roadmap series, the move to SAFe and Lean-Agile development is a significant organizational change.
 Many managers will participate in implementing it (as part of the ‘sufficiently powerful coalition for change’) by demonstrating their Lean leadership skills and their adaptability to the new way of working.
-Some will also assume the role of a SAFe Program Consultant (SPC), receiving the training and the resources they need to train and coach others to achieve the change.
+Some may also assume the role of a SAFe Practice Consultant (SPC), receiving the training and the resources they need to train and coach others to achieve the change.

-- Manage up and across the enterprise – The move to Agile teams gives the manager the time needed to eliminate impediments and relentlessly improve operations and flow in ways not possible before.
-And importantly, their sphere of influence may actually increase.
-In the new SAFe model, a manager may become responsible for more than one team; and that combination of teams may now include all the cross-functional skills necessary to deliver end-to-end value.
+- Manage up and across the enterprise – The move to Agile teams gives the manager the time needed to eliminate impediments and relentlessly improve operations and flow in previously impossible ways.
+Additionally, their sphere of influence may increase.
+A manager may become responsible for multiple teams; that combination of teams may now include all the cross-functional skills necessary to deliver end-to-end value.

-- Coaching newly formed Agile teams – Everyone knows that creating Agile Teams is one thing; having them be effective is another matter entirely.
-In other words, leading and coaching is a significant job, one that’s best done by newly-minted, lean-thinking manager-teachers.
-And while the level of abstraction is higher—teams rather than individuals—it can still be labor intensive, especially in the beginning.
+- Coaching newly formed Agile teams – Everyone knows that creating Agile Teams is one thing; having them be effective is another matter.
+In other words, leading and coaching is a significant job that’s best done by newly trained, lean-thinking manager-teachers.
+While the level of abstraction is higher—teams rather than individuals—it can still be labor-intensive, especially in the beginning.

-- Build teams and define the mission and vision – Teams and ARTs may be largely self-organizing and self-managing, but they do not fund themselves or define their own missions.
+- Build teams and define the mission and vision – Teams and ARTs may be largely self-organizing and self-managing, but they do not fund themselves or define their missions.
 That strategy and responsibility lie with management.
-In addition to helping to form the strategy, managers play a role in recruiting talent, defining the mission and vision for teams, and helping them achieve their highest potential.
+In addition to helping to form the system, managers play a role in recruiting talent, determining the mission and vision for teams, and helping them achieve their highest potential.

-Clearly, adopting Lean-Agile development does not eliminate the need for sound management.
-However, these responsibilities now rest with those Lean-Agile Leaders who can adapt, thrive, and grow in this new environment.
+Adopting Lean-Agile development does not eliminate the need for sound management.
+However, these responsibilities now rest with those Lean-Agile leaders who can adapt, thrive, and grow in this new environment.

 Summary of Responsibilities